scottgibson1/training-test/README.md

 # training-test
-This is just a test
+This is just a test.
+This is an edit in my locat repository